 Motivation and History

 DEXiWin has been developed with the motivation to eventually replace DEXi, a Windows program for multi-attribute decision making.
 DEXi has been conceived in 1999 as educational software.
 Since 2000, additional features were gradually added to DEXi, which eventually became a complete, stable, and de facto standard implementation of method DEX.
-After 20 years, DEXi reached the state that is difficult to maintain and improve any more.
-DEXi is based on an otherwise excellent, but largely outdated technology (Delphi) and has some design flaws that make it difficult to add new features.
-In particular, the user interface and model operations are insufficiently detached from each other in DEXi.
-Additionally, user-interface components that were available in 2000 do not fulfill the today’s requirements any more.
-All this called for a thorough renovation of the software.
+After 20 years, DEXi has reached a point where further maintenance and improvements are difficult.
+DEXi is built on an otherwise excellent, but largely outdated technology (Delphi) and has some design flaws that complicate the addition of new features.
+In particular, the user interface and model operations are insufficiently detached from each other.
+Additionally, user-interface components that were available in 2000 do not fulfill today’s requirements any more.
+This situation demanded a thorough renovation of the software.

 DEXiWin has been redesigned and rebuilt from the scratch.
 It is now composed of two parts, a platform-independent software library DEXiLibrary for handling DEXi models, and DEXiWin itself, which implements a Windows-platform GUI over DEXiLibrary.
 The GUI is based on Microsoft WinForms, a mature platform to write desktop applications for personal computers.
 WinForms, together with an excellent ObjectListView open-source control by Phillip Piper, allowed us to design a consistent user interface that, at a first glance, looks very similar to DEXi’s, but improves on many aspects that were not achievable in DEXi: consistent use of colors in displaying good and bad values, structuring evaluation results, and many more.
 Reports and charts were thoroughly redesigned, too.
 See notes on DEXiWin compatibility with DEXi.